reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerAutomate_ChildWorkflow.md

 ![ChildFlowError](../images/PowerAutomate_ChildWorkflow/Timings_WithRespondAtBeginning.png)

-## Troubleshooting & Recommendations

-- **Validation of Actions**: Test and validate each action within the child workflow.
-- **Action Reconfiguration**: If errors persist, try removing and re-adding the updated actions.
-- **Optimization**: Experiment with the position of the "Respond to a PowerApp or flow" action for optimal performance.

 ## Conclusion

 Transitioning from an HTTP trigger to a Child Workflow within a solution offers better governance, and avoids premium licensing concerns.